StickyTheStick12/TrainSim/readme.md

 - Not a PLC, but part of the simulation part of the project
 - Operates independently and receives necessary data from the simulation.
 - Sends switch requests to SCADA server when departing or arriving
-- Updates track sensors when arriving or departing*.
-- *Please note: In real life the sensors can find the trains alone.
-How the detection works differs but it can be cameras or infrared sensors.
-Due to us having virtual trains we have to tell the sensors that a train is at this track and when it isn't anymore but isn't something that trains do in real life.
+- **Note:** Unlike real-life train detection methods such as cameras or infrared sensors, our virtual trains explicitly update track sensors upon arrival or departure.
+This is a simulation necessity to emulate real-world operations.

 ### Track Sensors
 - Not PLCs themselves, but their data is forwarded to PLCs.